spotify/threaddump-analyzer/README.md

 * Dump all input lines we failed to parse in red at the end so it's obvious if we need to add something.

+* Remove all style= properties from index.html and move them into a style sheet.
+Make sure the Travis runs validates our CSS.

 * If two or more threads share both thread header and stack, print only one thread header line prefixed by "N x ".